 What Could We Do Instead?

-Back to those defunct regional alumni positions – let us reinvest into those positions and our volunteers.
-Most fraternity consultants will stick around for 1-3 years, and most chapter officers will be in a position for 1-2 years, so it makes the most practical sense to invest in training alumni and volunteers.
+The amount of information a consultant is expected to relay to chapter leaders is ridiculous.
+That's due in part to the expansive checklists each chapter is required to complete.
+Let us reinvest into regional positions and our volunteers.
+Most fraternity consultants will stick around for 1-3 years.
+Chapter officers will be in a position for 1-2 years.
+It makes the most practical sense to invest in training longer-term alumni officers.

 What's Holding Us Back?

+Simply put - tradition.
+Fraternity professionals complain that students haze, binge drink, and sexually harass one another due to outdated traditions.
+We fail to make meaningful reform at the inter/national level for that same reason.
 No model is perfect, but the existing traveling consultant model is an ineffective use of student dues.
-I also believe that our entry-level staff can be better prepared for the modern workforce by hiring them into positions which translate well into said workforce.
-As much as I loved my time doing consultant work; I think that our volunteers would better fit the role and that our students would be better served and represented.
+I believe our entry-level staff can be better prepared for the workforce by hiring them into more specialized roles.
+I loved my time doing consultant work.
+But, our volunteers would better fit the role and our students may be better served and represented.

 Update: This article was written before the COVID-19 pandemic and resulting lockdowns.
 As a result, many fraternities had to adopt similar practices to those outlined in this article.
 Some may permanently adopt their COVID-19 consulting model as a way to diversify and improve their overall services.
 One example to watch in this area is Alpha Sigma Phi Fraternity.
 There may be others, but their staff and leadership have not confirmed with me directly that they'll move to a more specialized and distance-oriented model.
 Here's hoping!